hl7au/au-fhir-base/docs/publisher-size-speed-analysis.md

 ## Levers (grouped by where the change lives)

 ### A. Eliminate the rewrite-all — biggest win (publisher/template)
-Make the publish-box banner **version-agnostic**: "this is vX — see the version history" linking to `/fhir/history.html`, **without naming the current version inline**.
-Then a new milestone **never rewrites old versions** → the milestone build only produces the new version (≈ working: ~88 MB, fast, fits GitHub Pages).
-The authoritative current/version list still lives on history.html.
-- Change site: `PublishBoxStatementGenerator` (+ history template).
-Upstream-able (benefits all IGs).
-- Minor UX loss (old pages don't name the latest inline) — decision for Brett.
+The publish-box hardcodes the current version into every page, e.g.
+`…supersedes this version is <a href="http://hl7.org.au/fhir">6.0.0</a>`.
+Cutting a milestone changes that literal, forcing a rewrite of every page of every version.
+Two ways to stop that:

+**A2 (preferred) — make the banner dynamic (client-side), keeping the "current is vY" text.**
+Emit a static placeholder + JS that fills the current version at page load:
+`…is <a class="fhir-current-version-link"><span class="fhir-current-version"></span></a>`, with a
+small `current-version.js` that fetches `/fhir/package-list.json` (already the source of truth, same origin, already parsed by `history.js`), finds the current milestone entry, and fills the span + link.
+- The injected publish-box is then **identical on every page regardless of milestone** → a new milestone only updates `package-list.json` (one file) and every old page's banner updates itself → **no rewrite of old versions.** Keeps the UX (names the current version).
+Pages already load jQuery.
+- Fallback when JS is off/fetch fails: show the static "see the version history" link.

+**A1 (simpler) — version-agnostic banner:** drop naming the current version inline ("this is vX — see history").
+No JS, but a minor UX loss.
+A2 is preferred since some readers want the inline current version.

-- **This alone removes the milestone size/speed problem** (you don't touch old versions at all).
+Either way: change site is `PublishBoxStatementGenerator` (+ template asset for A2).
+Upstream-able (benefits all IGs). **This removes the milestone size/speed problem** — you don't touch old versions.

 ### B. Shrink each version's artefacts (config and/or publisher) — smaller working & milestone
 - **Drop Turtle** (`.ttl` + `.ttl.html`) if RDF isn't needed (~9% of a version).
 IG/format config.